ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-deploy-and-run-ballerina-programs.md

 |password|Password for the docker registry|null|
 |baseImage|Base image to create the docker image|ballerina/ballerina:latest|

-To learn more on how these builder extension annotations are used in real world scenarios, see the deployment section in [Ballerina by Guide](/learn/guides/).

-### Extend the Ballerina Build and Deployment
+### Extend Ballerina Deployment and Annotations

-Ballerina builder extension can be extended to support any kind of deployment artifacts depending on your requirement.
+Ballerina can be augmented with your own annotations that represent your own unique deployment artifacts.
+You can also write builder extensions that generate these files during compilation.
 For more information on how to extend Ballerina, see [How to Extend Ballerina](/learn/how-to-extend-ballerina/).